15 Eye-Opening Airbag Statistics and Facts (2023 Update)

 (New York Times)

-While airbags save thousands of lives each year, it is true that they are responsible for some deaths.
-Over a 4-year span from 1996 to 2000, they killed roughly 75 adults.
-Still, compared to the thousands of lives that they save each year, we’re far better off with airbags than without them.
+While airbags save thousands of lives each year, they are responsible for some deaths.
+From 1996 to 2000, they killed roughly 75 adults.
+Still, compared to the thousands of lives they save each year, we’re far better off with airbags than without them.

 8. Airbags and seatbelts combined reduce the risk of death in frontal crashes by 61%.